Development Advisory Committee (DAC)

-DAC meetings are held the 1st and 3rd Wednesday of the month as needed.
+MeetingsDAC meetings are held at 9 a.m. the first and third Wednesdays of the month as needed.

 For information regarding the Development Advisory Committee process, please call the Department of Planning and Zoning, Development Review Section at 410-638-3103.